 (f) Initiate and implement a program of public and governmental relations.

 4.03 Vacancies in Office

 Upon any vacancy on the Board of Directors, the remaining Board of Directors shall appoint a member or associate member to temporarily fill the vacancy.
 The temporary appointee shall serve for so long as the Board of Directors decides, but never longer than the original vacated term.
-In the event the temporary appointee is discharged by the Board of Directors, or in the event the original vacated term expires, the Nominating Committee shall nominate a replacement from the body of the membership.
-The membership shall vote on the proposed replacement at the Annual Convention, or at a special meeting called pursuant to the Articles of Incorporation.
+The temporary appointee may be discharged and replaced by a majority vote of the Board of Directors at any time for any reason.

 4.04 Nomination of Members of Board of Directors B Elections